srazam/MachineLearningTeamProject/TechnicalReport.md

 Temporal Variability Factors:
 - End-of-quarter submissions tend to yield higher reimbursement.
-- Tuesday and Thursday submissions outperform others; Friday has an ~8% drop in average reimbursements.
+- Tuesday and Thursday submissions outperform others; Friday has an 8% drop in average reimbursements.
-- Lunar cycle effects are unconfirmed but noted in user perception—possibly noise or unexplained timing artifacts.
+- Lunar cycle effects are unconfirmed but noted, so could possibly be noise or unexplained timing artifacts.

 Inconsistency Threshold:
-- Identical trips may vary by 5–10% in reimbursement due to undocumented internal variability—likely a combination of rounding, bugs, or batch timing artifacts.
+- Identical trips may vary by 5–10% in reimbursement due to undocumented internal variability likely a combination of rounding, bugs, or batch timing artifacts.
 - These inconsistencies must be preserved in the replica system to maintain fidelity.

 Fixed Ceiling Effect: